Software and System Setup

 docker run elembio/bases2fastq bases2fastq --version

-Download the latest version of the static binary using one of the following methods:
+To download the latest version of the static binary, use one of the following methods:

 - Visit the Element website and follow the onscreen prompts.